mialkin/docs/design/design-patterns/bridge.md

 E
 ```

-## Related Patterns
+## Related patterns

 The [Adapter](adapter.md) pattern is geared toward making unrelated classes work together.
 It is usually applied to systems after they're designed.
-Bridge, on the other
-hand, is used up-front in a design to let abstractions and implementations vary independently.
+Bridge, on the other hand, is used up-front in a design to let abstractions and implementations vary independently.